Skip to main content

 500

-Italicized crops are all grown in Azerbaijan
+Italicised crops are all grown in Azerbaijan

 Azerbaijan’s rivers and small streams are under extreme pressure due to the agricultural sector’s intensive water withdrawals for irrigation.
 Water scarcity is a key threat to the biodiversity in the rivers and streams in Azerbaijan.
 It is also a threat to the biodiversity of the Caspian Sea.
-If the rivers that run into the Caspian Sea are overutilized, this will further diminish renewable freshwater flowing into the Caspian Sea.
+If the rivers that run into the Caspian Sea are overutilised, this will further diminish renewable freshwater flowing into the Caspian Sea.

 The Manufacturing industry also uses a substantial amount of water for both product creation processes and equipment cooling.
 Manufacturing and construction are heavily linked in Azerbaijan, as the country’s largest manufacturing companies are cement plants.
 The construction industry uses water in numerous ways, including equipment operation, landscaping, and dust control.
 However, during construction most water is consumed in the mixing and curing of concrete.
 Currently, concrete production accounts for almost 10% of global industrial water use.
 It is estimated that in 2050, 75% of global water demand for concrete production will occur in regions experiencing water stress; Azerbaijan will likely be among this list.